abhinavnmishra/managedFrontend/README.md

 managED(Management for Education) is a system developed for college placements.
 The application helps to automate the whole process of college placement.
-It helps the visiting companies to select students having relevant skills and grades beforehand, thus allowing them to save significant amount of time.
+It helps the visiting companies select students having relevant skills and grades beforehand, thus allowing them to save significant amount of time.

 ## Features